NEET Physics Notes for Quick Preparation & Revision

 Other Subjects Notes for NEET

 You would also need to have equally power packed notes for the other two subjects to be able to crack NEET.
-Here are the links to the chapter wise Biology Notes and Chemistry Notes for NEET.
+Here are the links for NEET Biology and Chemistry preparation.

 I know, for most of the students, Physics is the hardest of the three subjects.
-If you have any confusion or have a query as to how you should use these NEET Physics Notes, you should write to us in the comments below.
+If you have any confusion or have a query as to how you should use these physics short notes for NEET UG, you should write to us in the comments below.
 We would be happy to help and guide you.